 Those students who are working below year level are accessed and reported according to their Individual Curriculum Plan or their Individual Learning Expectations.

-All SEP supported students have Assessment Special Provisions outlined on OneSchool.
+All SEP supported students have Assessment Special Provisions (ASP) or an Access Arrangements and Reasonable Adjustments (AARA) outlined on OneSchool.